-This recipe is taken from Delia Smith’s Complete Cookery Course Serves 6
+This recipe is from The Delia Collection: Puddings.
+Serves 6

-First combine the flour, ground hazelnuts, icing sugar, lemon rind, cinnamon and a few gratings of whole nutmeg in a bowl, then rub in the butter until the mixture is crumbly.
+First combine the flour, ground hazelnuts, icing sugar, lemon zest, cinnamon and a few gratings of whole nutmeg in a mixing bowl, then rub in the butter until the mixture is crumbly.

-Next, for the filling, mix the jellied cranberry sauce with the lemon juice and spoon all but 2 tablespoons on to the pastry, smoothing it out evenly to the edge.
+Next, for the filling, mix the jellied cranberry sauce or jelly with the lemon juice and spoon all but 2 tablespoons on to the pastry, smoothing it out evenly to the edge.
 Use the rest of the dough to make a lattice-work pattern on the top, with strips about 1/4 inch (5 mm) wide.
 Then go round the pastry edge with a fork, turning it over inside the edge of the tin to give about a ½ inch (1 cm) border all round.

-Place the flan tin on the pre-heated baking tray and bake on a high shelf for 30 minutes, or until the pastry is golden brown.
+Place the tin on the pre-heated baking tray and bake on a high shelf for 30 minutes, or until the pastry is golden brown.
 Sift icing sugar over the top and serve the torte warm or cold with whipped cream.